edahelsinki/slise/README.md

 # SLISE - Sparse Linear Subset Explanations

 R implementation of the SLISE algorithm.
 The SLISE algorithm can be used for both robust regression and to explain outcomes from black box models.
-For more details see [the original paper](https://rdcu.be/bVbda) or the [robust regression paper](https://rdcu.be/cFRHD).
-Alternatively for a more informal overview see [the presentation](https://github.com/edahelsinki/slise/raw/master/docs/presentation.pdf), or [the poster](https://github.com/edahelsinki/slise/raw/master/docs/poster.pdf).
+For more details see the [original paper](https://rdcu.be/bVbda) or the [robust regression paper](https://rdcu.be/cFRHD).
+Alternatively for a more informal overview see the [presentation](https://github.com/edahelsinki/slise/raw/master/pdfs/presentation.pdf), or the [poster](https://github.com/edahelsinki/slise/raw/master/pdfs/poster.pdf).
+Finally, there is also the [documentation](https://edahelsinki.github.io/slise).

 > *Björklund A., Henelius A., Oikarinen E., Kallonen K., Puolamäki K.* (2019)
 > **Sparse Robust Regression for Explaining Classifiers.**